pramodshenoy7/cld_video_concatenator/README.md

 ## See the app in action - https://cld-video-concat.netlify.app/

 ## Quick demo of the app
-* merge 2 clipped videos and add an image at the beginning for 2 seconds
+* merge an image and 2 clipped videos.
+Image will presented in the first 2 seconds.
-* merge 3 clipped videos, re-order them and adjust brightness
+* merge 2 clipped videos, re-order them, adjust brightness and add a text overlay.
-* merge 3 clipped videos, add 2 images in between the 2 videos, add text_overlay and an image overlay.
+* merge 3 clipped videos, add 2 images in between the 3 videos, and add an image overlay.